30 Ways to Protect Yourself From an Angry Drunk

 12. Practice Self-Care:

 Impact: After the situation has calmed, ensure you take care of your own emotional and physical well-being.
-Talk to a trusted friend or counselor about the experience.
+Talk to a trusted friend or counselor about the situation if possible.

 More Tips to Protect Yourself From an Angry Drunk

-There are a few additional considerations to keep in mind when dealing with an angry drunk person, especially if you cannot leave the situation:
+👉There are a few more things to keep in mind when dealing with an angry drunk spouse, especially if you can’t leave the situation.
+These more subtle tactics might be helpful:

 Impact: Understanding what typically sets them off can help you avoid those topics or actions.
 This can help in preventing escalation.